roadwarriorwp/rwc-employee-handbook/employment-policies/employee-complaints.md

 #Employee Complaint Policy

-Road Warrior Creative is committed to creating a safe work environment that is free of threats to the health, safety, and wellbeing of the people who work with us.
+Road Warrior Creative is committed to creating a safe work environment that is free of threats to the health, safety, and well-being of the people who work with us.
 That includes (but isn’t limited to) harassment, discrimination, violation of health and safety rules, and violence.

 Road Warrior Creative has an open-door policy, so employees are encouraged to report work-related concerns.
 If something about your job is bothering you, or if you have a question, concern, idea, or problem related to your work, please discuss it with your direct supervisor as soon as possible.
 If for any reason you don’t feel comfortable discussing it with them, feel free to raise the issue with an officer of the company.